Mtang000/100-Days-of-AI-Engineering./README.md

 *Day 81 - RoPE.
 A model that is trained on 4,000-words can be fed 32,000-words during inference by RoPE.
 Weak point :
   It will take a heavy toll on the system, as it calculates massive matrices at the same time, which will make the system overheat or even break.

+*Day 82 - Flash Attention and the Memory Wall.
+Its work in-short is to decrease processing time and avoid OOM errors.
+Weak point :
+  It is deeply hardware-bounded, on incompatible hardware it can make pytorch to fall back to the standard methods.